Why Does a Solenoid Valve Buzz? Causes and Solutions

 Coil Damage: A damaged or overheating coil may cause inconsistent operation, resulting in audible buzzing.

-Check for loose screws, mounting, or internal components.
+Inspect and Tighten Components: Check for and secure any loose screws, mountings, or internal parts.

-If the solenoid is worn out, replacing it may be necessary.
+Replace Worn-Out Solenoids: If the solenoid is aged or damaged, replacing it may be necessary for optimal performance.

 Would you like help troubleshooting a specific solenoid valve?
 Contact us.
 See our FAQ